andycwood/local-music-search/README.md

   * search is dynamic : every letter you add or remove updates the results
 * click on the ">>" in search results to add to the playback queue
 * click on the "X" in the playback queue to remove the item from the queue
+* click on the ">>" in the playback queue to start playback

 You won't see any search results until you kick off an indexing job:
 * http://localhost:8080/load?action=start